-Unless the soil has been saturated with nutrients or contains Rye grass you won't need to remove the existing turf, most domestic lawn grasses are not that vigorous, but it is helpful to reduce competition by the grass by sowing Yellow Rattle seed into the lawn.
-Its parasitic on the roots of grasses, and once established will reduce the growth of the grass by about 50%.
+Unless the soil has been saturated with fertiliser or the lawn contains Rye grass you won't need to remove the existing turf.
+Most domestic lawn grass is not that vigorous to be a problem, but it is helpful to reduce competition by existing grass anyway by sowing "Yellow Rattle" seed into the lawn.
+It is parasitic on the roots of grass, and once established will reduce the growth of the grass by about 50%.
 Yellow Rattle grows naturally in all established wildflower meadows and is sown between August and December as it needs a period of cold to germinate.

 Container-grown wild flowers can be planted out in autumn to establish over winter or planted in early spring before the grass has grown to tall.

-This way is a bit slower than transplanting ready-grown plants, but achieves the best results in the long run and is relatively cheap.
-Seed selection
+This way is a bit slower than transplanting ready-grown plants, but achieves the best results in the long run and is

-Sow in autumn using a wild flower mix that suits your type of soil, at 1.5g per square metre.
+Sow in autumn using a wildflower mix that suits your type of soil, at 1.5g per square metre.
 Then rake the area over after sowing to help the seed into the soil.

-As the seedlings start to show in the late autumn or spring, you will need to give your new wild flower lawn a mow, setting the blade fairly high to about 3in, this allows light to reach the emerging seedlings.
+As the seedlings start to show in the late autumn or spring, you will need to give your new wild flower lawn a mow, setting the blade fairly high to about 3in, this allows light to reach the emerging seedlings........

-As your wild lawn or meadow establishes, the height of the grass will increase and the taller plants and wild meadow flowers will appear and the daisies and other low growing wild flowers will gradually disappear in some areas of the wild lawn.
+As you're wild lawn or meadow establishes, the height of the grass will increase and the taller plants and wild meadow flowers will appear and the daisies and other low growing wild flowers will gradually disappear in some areas of the wild lawn.